anvanster/Vectra-Enhanced/README.md

 - 🔄 **Atomic operations** - Safe multi-process concurrent access
 - ✅ **Data integrity** - Checksum verification and automatic repair capabilities

-## Other Language Bindings

-This repo contains the TypeScript/JavaScript binding for Vectra but other language bindings are being created.
-Since Vectra is file based, any language binding can be used to read or write a Vectra index.
-That means you can build a Vectra index using JS and then read it using Python.

--   [vectra-py](https://github.com/BMS-geodev/vectra-py) - Python version of Vectra.

 ## Installation

 ```